lecramyajiv/FFmpeg-sb/README.md

 # FFmpeg-sb

-Latest version of FFmpeg slackbuild script.
+Latest version of FFmpeg slackbuild script for Slackware stable.